Set up Collaborative Authoring

 To configure collaborative authoring with Microsoft 365, you need to:

-The sections below provide the configuration steps needed for customers who have not yet configured collaborative authoring, but also provide the necessary settings and permissions for customers who are migrating from the legacy configuration to the enhanced configuration available with 25R1.
+Note The sections below provide the configuration steps needed for customers who have not yet configured collaborative authoring, but also provide the necessary settings and permissions for customers who are migrating from the legacy configuration to the enhanced configuration available with 25R1.
 See legacy migration for more info.

-Registering Your Vault as an Entra ID Application
+Step 1: Registering Your Vault as an Entra ID Application

 Your Microsoft 365 business subscription includes Entra ID.
 To use collaborative authoring, you must register your Vault as an application in Entra ID.
 Vault needs certain permissions to access your Microsoft 365 account.